HeyFarrukh/web-app/content/articles/cv-guide.md

 > Your CV is more than just a document; it's your personal brand, and in the competitive world of job hunting, it’s the first thing potential employers will see.
 So, how do you make yours stand out in a sea of applicants?

-> Think of it as the chance to strategically <a href="https://online.hbs.edu/blog/post/personal-branding-at-work">brand</a> yourself: Highlight the skills, experiences, and achievements that speak directly to the role and its requirements.
+> Think of it as the chance to strategically <a href="https://online.hbs.edu/blog/post/personal-branding-at-work" target="_blank" rel="noopener noreferrer">brand</a> yourself: Highlight the skills, experiences, and achievements that speak directly to the role and its requirements.
 Whether it’s adjusting the emphasis on your education or tweaking the wording in your personal statement, building and customising a quality CV shows recruiters that you’ve put in the effort to align your experience with their needs.

 Here's a template from an award-winning recruitment agency, from which many template examples throughout this guide are sourced from: <a href="/cv-guide-resources/dartmouth.pdf" target="_blank" rel="noopener noreferrer">Dartmouth CV</a>